When you’re pregnant, seeing brown discharge on your underwear or toilet paper can send you into a panic.

 - Lower back pain

 You should speak to your doctor or midwife as quickly as possible if you have any of these symptoms.

-An ectopic pregnancy can rupture your fallopian tube and require surgery.
+An ectopic pregnancy can rupture and require surgery if not caught early.

 If this happens, you’ll see heavier bleeding, feel more severe abdominal pain, and likely feel weak and dizzy from blood loss.